kestra-io/docs/content/blogs/2023-08-11-dataframes.md

 - [Ibis](https://github.com/ibis-project/ibis) — a Python framework which strives to offer flexibility of Python analytics with the scale and performance of modern SQL.
 It's neither a pandas-like dataframe, nor SQL, but it gives you a way to write SQL queries in Python.
 - [Rapids](https://rapids.ai/) - GPU-accelerated dataframes.

+---

 ## How should you choose among so many options?

 Here is what you should consider when choosing a dataframe framework:
-1. What problems are you trying to solve?
-2. What skills do people in your organization have?
+1. What skills do people in your organization have?
 Are they more comfortable with SQL or Python?
-3. How much data do you have?
+2. How much data do you have?
 Do you need to scale to multiple machines?
+3. What is the maturity of the framework?
+Is it actively maintained?

-It's always best to start simple, and start with what you already have.
-If you don't have big data, you can start with:
+It's always best to start simple.
+Usually, you can start with:
-- DuckDB and dbt for SQL-oriented use cases
+- [DuckDB](https://duckdb.org/) and [dbt](https://github.com/dbt-labs/dbt-core) for SQL-oriented use cases
-- Polars for Python-, Node- or Rust-oriented workflows.
+- [Polars](https://www.pola.rs/) for Python-, Node- or Rust-oriented workflows.

-With both of these tools, you can easily transition to pandas and other frameworks when you need to because they build on Apache Arrow standard.
+With both of these tools, you can easily transition to pandas and other frameworks when you need to thanks to the Apache Arrow format.

-If maturity is important to you, it's worth looking at Spark.
-Even though the landscape is progressing quickly, Spark is still the most mature and comprehensive framework.
+If maturity is important to you, it's still worth considering Spark.
+Even though the landscape is progressing quickly, Spark is still the most mature and comprehensive dataframe framework.

+---

 ## Using SQL and dataframes in your data pipelines